Colette Marin-Catherine: World War II

 Still a high school student, and 16-year old Colette Marin-Catherine joined the French Resistance around Caen as a reconnaissance agent.
 Her father, brother and mother are also members of the Resistance.
 During the summer of 1944, she helped care for wounded civilians.
 Her mother ran a sort of first aid post at the back of their house.
 On June 6, 1944, D-day, as they evacuated the village in the direction of Bayeux, they were requisitioned by a doctor from the temporary military hospital of the Bayeux seminary (called Robert-Lion after D-Day).
 For four months, Colette Marin-Catherine worked there as a nurse, without diploma or training, day or night.
 She testified: “My job was cleaning, caring, dressing.
 There was no question of saying that I couldn't do it or that I was afraid.
 If my mother gave me an order, I had to carry it out immediately."

-Her brother Jean-Pierre Catherine, born in 1926 and a student at the school for aspirants of the Merchant Navy in Caen, joined the Resistance in 1940 - he was 13 years old - with a group of comrades from Bretteville-l'Orgueilleuse and Putot-en-Bessin.
+Her brother Jean-Pierre Catherine, born in 1926 and a student at the school for aspirants of the Merchant Navy in Caen, joined the Resistance in 1940 at 13 years old with a group of comrades from Bretteville-l'Orgueilleuse and Putot-en-Bessin.
 They distributed newspapers, leaflets, hid weapons and helped opponents to camouflage themselves.
 On November 11, 1942, they flowered the war memorials.
 For this fact, Jean-Pierre Catherine was arrested eight months later.
 He was imprisoned in Caen, where he was sentenced to forced labor.
 First sent to the Natzweiler-Struthof concentration camp in annexed Alsace, he was deported when he was 17 to the Mittelbau-Dora concentration camp in Germany, a camp specializing in the manufacture of V-2 rockets. under extremely harsh working conditions.
 He died of exhaustion on March 22, 1945, at just 19 years old.
 Another brother, named Gaston, thirteen years older than Colette Marin-Catherine, dies on his return from deportation.